bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 * A single-lined comment is a string where the first sign is `*`.
 The remaining signs may be any type.
 * A multi-lined comment can be situated in any place in the program (e.g next to a meaningless non-space character).
-The comment begin with the signs `/*` and ends with the signs `*/`.
+The comment begins with the signs `/*` and ends with the signs `*/`.
 * A Refal program is a function set.
 * A program running starts with a “starting” function `Go` or `GO` call with an